khrome/rhetor-caption-teller/README.md

-StoryTeller : CaptionTeller
+Rhetor : CaptionTeller
 ==============
-A Component for [StoryTeller](https://www.npmjs.com/package/story-teller) which displays a text overlay of the current focus.
+A Component for [Rhetor](https://www.npmjs.com/package/rhetor) which displays a text overlay of the current focus.

 Install
 -------

-    npm install story-caption-teller
+    npm install rhetor-caption-teller

 Usage
 -----